 Variety in Size - Hexapods can be as small or as large as necessary for the application.

 Software Control - With a single software control algorithm, both the programming and the actual control methodology becomes simpler.

-MIKROLAR is involved in many areas of Hexapod development, including bio-mechanical research, flight and driving simulators, industrial applications, and more (see our APPLICATIONS page).
-Whether you need a "tyre tester," or something out of the ordinary, we specialize in Hexapods, Stewart Platforms, Parallel Link Mechanisms, Parallel Robots, Parallel Kinematic Manipulators, Motion Bases, or whatever else they may be called (see our PRODUCTS and CLIENT PROFILES pages).
+MIKROLAR is involved in many areas of Hexapod development, including bio-mechanical research, flight and driving simulators, industrial applications, and more (applications).
+Whether you need a "tyre tester," or something out of the ordinary, we specialize in Hexapods, Stewart Platforms, Parallel Link Mechanisms, Parallel Robots, Parallel Kinematic Manipulators, Motion Bases, or whatever else they may be called (robotics, actuators, and client profiles).
 It's what we do.